Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 On any other day, in any other place, exhaustion would have dragged Bruuk down into a deep and restful sleep without any trouble.
 Tonight, though…

 He was closest to the stove.
 He lay there and felt its warmth on his face, matched by the rumbling heat rolling off the iron-like body of the Great Father on his other side.
-It was cozy, peaceful, relaxing...and left his brain spinning in circles.
+It was cozy, peaceful, relaxing... and left his brain spinning in circles.

 He couldn't sleep.